chamilo/chamilo-lms/README.md

 ### Install Git

-The development version 1.11.x requires you to have Git installed.
 If you are working on a Debian-based system (Debian, Ubuntu, Mint, etc), just type
 ```
 sudo apt-get install git
 ```

 ### Install Composer

-To run the development version 1.11.x, you need Composer, a libraries dependency management system that will update all the libraries you need for Chamilo to the latest available version.
+To run the development version, you need Composer, a libraries dependency management system that will update all the libraries you need for Chamilo to the latest available version.

 Make sure you have Composer installed.
 If you do, you should be able to launch "composer" on the command line and have the inline help of composer show a few subcommands.
 If you don't, please follow the installation guide at https://getcomposer.org/download/